 Size of the company is not a main factor but important think is ERP system is able to meet the current and future needs of business or not.
 It’s common that organization choose ERP systems that can eliminate the need for expensive modifications and adapt to the fast rate of change in organization and also address the up-to-date technologies and fullfil other requirements.

 There are three major kinds of ERP systems that operate with different deployment models.
 The most popular ERP systems comprise the Cloud ERP system, on-premise ERP, or hybrid ERP.

 On-premise ERP System is installed onsite and is maintained in physical offices within an organization, and which is hosted on the company’s servers and computers to ensure complete control, support & management of the whole system when it is installed.

 Cloud-based ERP Systems uses a Web-based software often referred to as Software as a Service (SaaS) that allows an organization to access and store information on any device which has an internet facility by purchasing a subscription.
 After installation of ERP, Support for updates, training, and flexible modifications offered by the ERP Vendor.

 “Hybrid” ERP software is a combination of on-premise and cloud-based ERP solutions.
 Hosting and deployment options vary by company.
 These models offer ERP users the ability to change delivery models or to incorporate benefits that aren’t available in the current implementation.

-Different ERP vendors support different deployment model options.
+Different ERP Software vendors support different type of deployment model.
 Combinations of all models, generally called “hybrid” deployment, it may offer hosting and deployment services.
 The hybrid model can give users the ability to use an adaptable ERP solution and can provide advantages that might not have been offered in the current deployment.